AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

    >
    >Calculated metrics cannot be used in the  **[!UICONTROL Starts with]** or **[!UICONTROL Ends with]** fields.

-1. If you choose a metric, you also need to provide a [!UICONTROL Pathing Dimension] to use to use as your path leading to or going from your selected component, as shown here.
+1. If you choose a metric, you also need to provide a [!UICONTROL **Pathing Dimension**] to use as your path leading to or going from your selected component, as shown here.
 The default is [!UICONTROL **Page**].

    ![pathing dimension](assets/pathing-dim.png)